Introduction

 The concept of change of reference (CR) was proposed by Harris and Yasaka to enable evaluation of the observed change between two successive measures (19).
 The longitudinal comparison is based on this concept and is mainly justified by the clinical problems that are not adequately answered by a cross-comparison based on the interval of reference.
 The Reference Change Value (or RCV) is especially useful in monitoring and follow-up of various clinical conditions.
 RCV is calculated by taking into account intra-individual biological variability, in addition to analytical variability in the medium to long term, in order to take into account the time elapsed between the test results.
 The general formula is as follows:

-RCV = zp × 21/2 × (CVa + CVw)1/2
+RCV = zp × 21/2 × (CVa + CVw)1/2;

 where zp is the probability density function (generally 1.96 at P = 0.05), CVw is the intra-individual biological variability andCVa is the variability of analytical testing.
 RCV shows some special additional benefits to get information on the status of patients, particularly in the monitoring of clinically stable and well controlled conditions, such as the prognosis of the crisis of rejection in kidney transplant patients, monitoring of oral anticoagulant therapy (OAT), the glycated hemoglobin (A1c) in diabetes and other conditions (20–23).
 RCV is only applicable when CVa < 0.5 < CVw.
 Close monitoring of analytical quality is needed for, especially when the time between the first test and the next is rather long such as for glycated hemoglobin.